How Verdikt works are useful only when they survive contact with the evidence. This guide builds the framework that does.

 The 14 quality gates that block a memo from shipping

-The memo does not ship if any of the following are true: a numeric claim has no Tier 1 or Tier 2 source; a citation count is below 35; the falsifier check has not been run; the adversarial pass has not produced a counter-argument; the kill criterion is missing from the cover; the SOM math does not reconcile with the GTM scenario; the moat thesis was not tested against the strongest competitor’s 90-day shipping cadence; the ACV band lacks three comparable wedges; growth rates were averaged rather than triangulated; the do-nothing baseline is missing from the competitive map; the recommendation contradicts the evidence the pipeline surfaced; the reasoning trace is incomplete; the run record is missing; or the re-run hooks for the three weakest claims are not named.
+The memo does not ship if any of the following are true: a numeric claim has no Tier 1 or Tier 2 source; a citation count is below 35; the falsifier check has not been run; the adversarial pass has not produced a counter-argument; the named risks are missing from the cover; the SOM math does not reconcile with the GTM scenario; the moat thesis was not tested against the strongest competitor’s 90-day shipping cadence; the ACV band lacks three comparable wedges; growth rates were averaged rather than triangulated; the do-nothing baseline is missing from the competitive map; the recommendation contradicts the evidence the pipeline surfaced; the reasoning trace is incomplete; the run record is missing; or the re-run hooks for the three weakest claims are not named.
 Any failure routes the run back to the relevant stage and the verdict is held until the gate clears.

 Refund or re-run

 If Verdikt produces a fault, the remedy is a re-run at no additional charge or a full refund, decided on the evidence.
 "Fault" is a specific term: a broken or misattributed citation, a hallucinated numeric claim that no cited source supports, a verdict that contradicts the evidence the pipeline itself surfaced, or a pipeline failure that produced an incomplete or malformed report.
 The policy is documented in the terms of service.
 The reason the policy exists is not generosity.
 It is that a research product without accountability is just confident output.
-The fault definition is narrow on purpose: a Kill verdict is not a fault.
+The fault definition is narrow on purpose: a low Verdikt Score report is not a fault.
 A disagreement with the conclusion is not a fault.
 The work product must be defensibly wrong for the remedy to apply.